weechat/weechat/UPGRADING.md

 ```

 Note: the command `/input jump_last_buffer` still works for compatibility reasons,
-but it should not be used any more.
+but it should not be used anymore.

 Similarly, a new key has been added to jump to first buffer: `Alt`+`j`, `Alt`+`f`.
 You can add it with the following command: